fglmtt/admin/lectures/13-mock-exam.md

 - What does the CIA triad stand for in information security, and what does each principle mean?
 - What is social engineering, why is it particularly difficult to defend against, and what is one common form of this attack?
 - What is a software vulnerability, what is a specific example of such a vulnerability, and how can open-source code review practices help in reducing these vulnerabilities?
-- What is the difference between a DoS attack and a DDoS attack, and how do these attacks typically impact the targeted systems?
+- What is the difference between a DoS attack and a DDoS attack, and how do these attacks typically compromise the targeted systems?
 - What is insider abuse, and why is it often harder to detect than external attacks?
 - What is a backup in the context of computer security, and what are the key recommendations for effectively managing backups?
 - What are computer viruses and worms, and what are the key differences between these two types of malware?